DHS is mulling an order that would force agencies to set up vulnerability disclosure policies

-Department of Homeland Security officials could in the coming months issue an order that would require federal civilian agencies to establish vulnerability disclosure programs that allow independent researchers to find flaws in agency websites and software applications, multiple officials told CyberScoop.
+Department of Homeland Security officials could in the coming months issue an order that would require federal civilian agencies to establish vulnerability disclosure policies that allow independent researchers to find flaws in agency websites and software applications, multiple officials told CyberScoop.

 DHS officials are mulling the release of a Binding Operational Directive (BOD), an authority that compels agencies to get their security houses in order, typically on a tight deadline.
-The move would be a blunt response to the lack of federal progress on vulnerability disclosure programs (VDPs).
+The move would be a blunt response to the lack of federal progress on vulnerability disclosure policies (VDPs).
 Such programs are commonplace in the private sector as they allow resource-strapped organizations to tap outside security expertise, or at least let the public flag a security issue before it’s found by malicious hackers.

 Out of scores of civilian agencies, less than 10 have VDPs in place, according to officials at DHS’s Cybersecurity and Infrastructure Security Agency.